Spotlight on the Chorale

 As a partner in the rich cultural diversity of South Carolina, the CMC has generated and accepted collaborations with most of the region's finest performing arts organizations such as the Long Bay Symphony, the South Carolina Philharmonic, Theatre of the Republic, Litchfield Dance Arts, the Myrtle Beach School of the Performing Arts, and numerous civic, community and business entities including the City of Myrtle Beach, Myrtle Beach Chamber of Commerce, South Carolina Hall of Fame, NAACP, and many others.

 Education has always been a primary focus of the Carolina Master Chorale.
 Each year the Carolina Master Chorale performs for thousands of South Carolina school children.
-The CMC’s historical commitment to music education has included performances in schools throughout Horry County, annual appearances before more than a thousand seventh graders at the Induction Ceremony of the South Carolina Hall of Fame and sponsorship of the Carolina Youth Chorale.
+The CMC's historical commitment to music education has included performances in Horry County schools and annual appearances before more than a thousand seventh graders at the Induction Ceremony of the South Carolina Hall of Fame.